Musk to yank funding for Starlink in Ukraine after official told him to “F–k off”

 Musk had offered the SpaceX-owned service to Ukraine in February after the Russian invasion disrupted the country’s local internet services.
 SpaceX has since installed thousands of terminals to keep the Ukrainian military online.

 On Oct.
-3, however, Musk drew heavy criticism from Ukrainians for suggesting Oct.
-3 they should end the war by conceding Crimea to Russia, as well as doing a UN-supervised “redo” of elections Russia staged to annex several regions of the country last month.
+3, however, Musk drew heavy criticism from Ukrainians for suggesting they should end the war by conceding Crimea to Russia, as well as doing a UN-supervised “redo” of elections that Russia staged to annex several regions of the country last month.

-In response to the proposal, Ukraine’s ambassador to Germany wrote on Twitter: “Fuck off is my very diplomatic reply to you @elonmusk.”
+In response to the proposal, Ukraine’s ambassador to Germany wrote on Twitter: “F–k off is my very diplomatic reply to you @elonmusk.”

 Early Friday, Musk replied that he is now “just following his recommendation” in a Twitter thread about the Starlink shutdown.